Updated March 2022

 If you can't get a recording or playback signal to pass through your AudioBox USB 96, or if you can't get recording to engage in your DAW (digital audio workstation) software, check for the common situations below.
 This guide, while written for PreSonus Studio One, should generally apply to most current DAW software.

 Universal Control is the delivery system for our drivers per our hardware.
 Universal Control also allows for firmware updates for our hardware.
 Please install Universal Control for your PreSonus hardware.
-Choose your hardware from the list on this page.
-The link for Universal Control will be on the products downloads page.
+The link for Universal Control will be on this page.

 Common AudioBox Troubleshooting Steps